laserpilot/Installation_Up_4evr/README.md

 ## 2019 preface:
 This article was put together in 2012 as a personal guide for how to set up installation computers for professional creative technology installations, particularly for Mac computers.
 I needed something that put various tips in one space so that I could refer back to it when a new project came along.

 There was nothing like it at the time and it has become a cult reference guide for best practices for professionals and artists working with creative technology installations.
 The original version was very wordy and had some tips that end up being more distacting than useful, so I have gone through and stripped out sections and try to get to the point a bit more quickly.
+There are also some tips that I've found I use every time, and some that are seldom or never used these days - I have deleted some and relegated the rest to the appendix.

 ## Intro: